sparrdrem/otn/README.md

 7.)
 Start the FTP Server.
 Both the server and the client are now set up!

 ### Windows 9x and 2000 Instructions
 Note: Be sure you have a way to get the computer on the internet (or LAN).
+If your IBM compatible has ethernet, you can use <a href="https://pimylifeup.com/raspberry-pi-wifi-bridge/">this guide</a> to use your Raspberry Pi as a wifi to ethernet bridge.

 1.)
 Download the ISO for the latest release of the server and burn it